-Fiddle Hell rooms are located at the Westford Regency Inn and Conference Center, on the first and third floors.
-Rooms vary in size from ballrooms and function rooms down to suites and a few hotel rooms.
+Fiddle Hell rooms are located at the Westford Regency Inn and Conference Center, on the first and third floors (except for two suites on the second floor).
+Rooms vary in size from ballrooms and function rooms down to suites and two large hotel rooms.
 The hotel has its own New England names for the rooms; however, we renamed all the rooms after our favorite historical fiddle players and other musicians in traditional styles.
 It's a chance to learn some fiddling history.
 Sometimes sessions match the rooms - such as a bluegrass workshop in the Kenny Baker Room, but not always.
 Rooms also have numbers, keyed to the map on the cover of your program book.

 There are two sets of stairs between the first and third floors, at each end of the long hallway.
-You can also take the elevator between levels, on the far side of the hotel lobby.
+You can also take the elevator between levels, on the far side of the hotel lobby (this will get you to the two suites on the second floor).
 All Fiddle Hell rooms are wheelchair accessible.
 The Fiddle Hell Rooms are separated by walls and partitions.
 We try to eliminate or minimize sound bleed between adjacent rooms, and are mostly successful.

 While the rooms are pretty large, please don't spread out your "stuff" too much.
 If you find an occasional session to be too crowded, look for a different one, take a break, grab a bite, or head off to jam with your friends.